redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 2.9.28 (30 September 2015) =
+= 2.9.29 (08 December 2015) =

-*Security:*

-* Fixed a security issue that could allow macros to be ran in Excel if a CSV with malicious content was exported.
-Thanks to Smit B. Shah and Hely H. Shah for the report.
+*Bugs:*

+* Fixed a bug that could cause session cookies to be set on every page, rather than just upon form submission.
+* Fixed a bug that caused Ninja Forms to override translation strings on non-submission custom post types.

 == Changelog ==